Itsanjola/Web-Application/README.md

 - User Authentication (Register & Login)
 New users can create an account and log in with their credentials.
 Logged-in users can access a personalized dashboard and view their past orders.
 ## How to Run
-1. Clone the repository
+1. Clone the repository.
-2. Open folder in VSCode / XAMPP / etc
+2. Open folder in VSCode / XAMPP / etc.
-3. Run on localhost
+3. Run on localhost.

 ## Group members and roles:
 1. Oluwaseyi Olwafikunayomi 23/0341 : - Basic CSS, Page linking & testing, Final touch-up and README(styles.css, README.md).